Supporting our Community

 Additional Statewide Priorities

-Female Genital Mutilation Ban – On July 30, 2020, the House enacted House Bill 4606, An Act relative to the penalties for the crime of female genital mutilation.
+Female Genital Mutilation Ban – The House enacted House Bill 4606, An Act relative to the penalties for the crime of female genital mutilation.
 The law criminalizes the practice of female genital mutilation (FGM), and empowers the Commissioner of Public Health to develop and administer a program of education for the prevention of FGM.
 With the passage of this law, Massachusetts is now the 39th state to ban FGM, two years after a U.S. District Court judge overturned a 1996 federal FGM ban as unconstitutional based on the Commerce Clause, leaving enforcement up to the states.

 Women’s Rights History Trail (House Bill 4076) – The House supported the of establishing a Women’s Rights History Trail to promote education and awareness of the struggle for women’s rights in Massachusetts.
 House Bill 4076 envisions a history trail that includes “properties and sites that are historically and thematically associated with the struggle for women’s rights and women’s suffrage.”
 The bill calls for a 13-member task force to solicit public input and provide recommendations for specific sites to include on the history trail and other ways to “commemorate individuals who reflect racial, ethnic, cultural and economic diversity.”
 To promote the trail program, the bill calls for the distribution of educational materials, including handbooks, maps and interpretive guides.
 The Massachusetts Office of Travel and Tourism will also develop vacation itineraries for the trail program that will include surrounding attractions, restaurants and exhibits tied in to the historical theme of the trail.